-East Coast Trail : Hiking Gear List
+East Coast Trail Hiking Gear List

 Tents and Sleeping Bags

-Having not required to carry a tent, tarp or sleeping pads while on the Camino in Spain, the GR trails in France, or our End to End hikes along the Bruce Trail in Ontario Canada we had fallen out of practice of adding these items to our packs.
+Having not been required to carry a tent, tarp or sleeping pads while on the Camino Frances in Spain, the GR trails in France, or our End-to-End hikes along the Bruce Trail in Ontario Canada we had fallen out of practice of adding these items to our packs.
 When we began looking at the ECT and TCT it quickly became clear that our 4 person tent which we had used for years driving to Ontario's Provincial Parks was far too heavy an item to backpack with.
 Indeed, having personally carried this 12 lb tent over 200 km throughout a previous trip I never wanted to put it in my pack again.

 White and red tent on green grass in conifer forest

-** Post Hike Note – A HUGE thank you to everyone who suggested we take our Winter Sleeping Bags and thin down jackets.
+** Post Hike Note – A HUGE thank you to everyone who suggested we take our Winter Sleeping Bags and thin-down jackets.
 Evenings in June and even at times in July along the Eastern Coast dipped to zero and sometimes below.
 Our summer sleeping bags would have been highly impractical for this hike during this time of the year. **

 Backpacks